Caption: Socially distanced praise and worship team in Thika Cathedral

 As a Diocese we encourage our parishes to purchase Palm Crosses from palms which have grown in the Diocese of Cyprus and the Gulf.
 We also offer some financial support in the selection and training of ordinands for the Diocese of Cyprus and the Gulf.

-To find out more about this link contact the The Venerable Christopher Futcher, Archdeacon of Exeter.
+To find out more about this link contact the The Venerable Nick Shutt Archdeacon of Plymouth.

 Diocese of Thika, Kenya

-Thika is a young Diocese having been established in 1998 but has experienced explosive growth over that time.
+The Diocese of Thika is in central Kenya.
+It is a young Diocese having been established in 1998 but has experienced explosive growth over that time.
 We hope that through our link with Thika we may learn some valuable lessons that will stimulate growth in the Exeter Diocese.

-To find out more please contact Christopher Futcher or Jane Inwood by emailing Thika Link.
+To find out more please contact Archdeacon Nick Shutt or Jane Inwood by emailing Thika Link.

 The Melanesian Mission is an Anglican mission agency that provides support to the Anglican Church of Melanesia (ACoM) through prayer, people and giving.
 ACoM covers the Solomon Islands, New Caledonia and Vanuatu and works through parishes, church schools, the Mothers’ Union and the four Anglican Religious orders in the region – the Melanesian Brothers, the Community of the Sisters of Melanesia, the Community of the Sisters of the Church, and the Society of Saint Francis.